kelvinz/code-notes/courses/natureofcode.md

 we've been doing integration like so
 `velocity.add( acceleration )`
-it's a methodology known as Euler integration or the Euler method it's the simpleset form of integration but not necessarily the most efficient or accurate in real life location is a continuous integration, while Euler integrates at fixed points thus outputting a series of line segments rather than a smooth curve one option to overcome this is to use smaller segments/time
+it's a methodology known as Euler integration or the Euler method it's the simplest form of integration but not necessarily the most efficient or accurate in real life location is a continuous integration, while Euler integrates at fixed points thus outputting a series of line segments rather than a smooth curve one option to overcome this is to use smaller segments/time